RudyMartin/dsai-2025/outline/8-Concepts/1Bb - Week-at-a-Glance.md

 ### 💬 Discussion Prompt

 "What if the robot has to decide between two bad options?
 How should it choose?"

 ---
+## 🧭 Day 3: Setup + First Motion – "Make It Move & See"

+### 🎯 Mission Objective

+Build and test a basic robotic system: camera + servo-controlled robot arm.

+### 🧠 Learning Objectives

+* Understand ESP32-S3 and Arduino IDE setup
+* Wire and control servo motors using PCA9685
+* Stream live video from the onboard OV2640 camera

+### 🔧 Key Activities

+* Upload sample servo sweep sketch
+* Test camera using Wi-Fi stream viewer
+* Discuss what each component does (servo, camera, board)

+### 📚 Vocabulary

+* PWM (Pulse Width Modulation)
+* GPIO (General Purpose Input/Output)
+* ESP32 microcontroller

+### 💬 Discussion Prompt

+"What does it mean for a robot to ‘see’ something?
+What can it do with that information?"

+---